aspose-gis/Aspose.GIS-Documentation/net/showcases/conversion/gdb-to-kml/_index.md

 weight: 70
 ---

-Use the Aspose.GIS for .NET library to convert GDB to KML file fromat.
+Use the Aspose.GIS for .NET library to convert GDB to KML file format.

 ## **Live Example**